 While I masked my horror, she spread food with her hands on a plate for me.
 It was her idea of an olive branch.
 Take note, I don’t want you touching my food even if you’ve just bathed in rubbing alcohol and wrapped yourself in plastic wrap.
 But although I knew better, I accepted the plate from her and ate it all up.
 You see, as the family fuck-up, it’s my job to shove peace down my throat when it’s offered to me.

 A to-the-minute 36-hour incubation period later, the left side of my throat was the color of a roasted beet and the size of a homegrown strawberry (they’re smaller than store-bought ones).
 I ended up choking several times because swallowing my own saliva was akin to wood chips tossed with cactus thorns traveling down my throat.

-By the end of the fourth day, I was whimpering into a spoon tearfully while attempting to swallow soup.
+By the end of the fourth day, I was whimpering into a spoon while attempting to swallow soup.
 I finally decided that since I was going/begging to die anyway, it might as well be from antibiotics.
 It wasn’t a surprise when the pills turned out to be bullet-shaped.

 My friend dropped off the pills and I insisted he look at my throat so he could see the battle-wounded mess to feel duly sorry for me.
-I displayed my unhappy tonsils and uvula – alien-looking parts of the anatomy that ought not be presented in the best of circumstances, much less in a quarantine-worthy one, and he held his breath.
+I displayed my unhappy tonsils and uvula – alien-looking parts of the anatomy that ought not be presented under the best of circumstances, much less under a quarantine-worthy one, and he held his breath.
 He failed to catch the microscopic assholes tearing at my throat because here’s a thought, I took care not to handle his food!